An introduction to CAFM systems

 - Knowledge of the rate that assets depreciate and may require replacement

-- Tracking facility usage with the aim of minimising overheads in unoccupied areas
+- Tracking facility usage with the aim of minimizing overheads in unoccupied areas

 - More efficient management of resources and stocks, with reorders only made when required and a lower risk of overstocking